plnspineda/pln_public/TuliXWagyu.md

 QV Merqury result location: /hpcfs/groups/phoenix-hpc-avsci/Lloyd_Low/Tuli_x_Wagyu_data/QV_estimation/merqury-gt5

-This the result when filtering for the wagyu meryl short read is set to less than 5.
+This is the result when filtering for the wagyu meryl short read is set to less than 5.

           (base) [a1812753@l01 mother-gt5-hapmer]$ du -sh *inherited.gt*
           382M	father.inherited.gt7.meryl